bigwiv/Biopython-cn/chr18.rst

     LSHTVTDFTDQMAQVGLCQCVNVFLDEVTG...KAA - length 107, strand -1, frame 2
     RALTGLSAPGIRSQTSCDRLRELRYVPVSL...PLQ - length 119, strand -1, frame 2

-Note that here we are counting the frames from the 5°Ø end (start) of *each* strand.
-It is sometimes easier to always count from the 5°Ø end (start) of the *forward* strand.
+Note that here we are counting the frames from the 5‚Äô end (start) of *each* strand.
+It is sometimes easier to always count from the 5‚Äô end (start) of the *forward* strand.

 You could easily edit the above loop based code to build up a list of the candidate proteins, or convert this to a list comprehension.
-Now, one thing this code doesn°Øt do is keep track of where the proteins are.
+Now, one thing this code doesn‚Äôt do is keep track of where the proteins are.

 You could tackle this in several ways.
 For example, the following code tracks the locations in terms of the protein counting, and converts back